xames3/smart/docs/source/index.rst

 teaching, open source, or just a casual chat about life.
 I'd love to hear from you.
 It doesn't need to be just about the tech either.

-Also, I'm a huge film nerd and I enjoy memes!
+Also, I'm a huge film nerd and I enjoy memes.

 .. _NumPy: https://numpy.org/
 .. _PyTorch: https://pytorch.org/